GuillaumeStaermanML/FIF/README.rst

                                     - ntrees[int]: the number of trees, default value is 100.
                                     - alpha[float between 0 and 1]: convex combination parameter for the innerproduct (as it is explained in the paper), default value is 1.
                                     - dic_number [int: 0,1,2]: three dictionaries are implemented (0: Brownian motion; 1: Gaussian wavelets; 2: cosine), default value is 1.

-See the documentation of FIF.py to get more informations on innerproduct and dictionary possibilities.

 Quick Start :
 ------------